 Text Input

-Stores the player’s typed response in a string variable.
+Stores the player’s typed response in a Text variable.

 Variables are how the runtime remembers story state.
 They let a story remember things like the player’s name, a selected route, a score, or whether a badge has been earned.